mchalupa/dg/README.md

 ### Using the slicer

-Compiled slicer can be found in the `tools` subdirectory.
-First, you need to compile your program into LLVM (make sure you are using the correct version of LLVM binaries if you have more of them):
+The ompiled `llvm-slicer` can be found in the `tools` subdirectory.
+First, you need to compile your program into LLVM IR (make sure you are using the correct version of LLVM binaries if you have more of them):

 ```
-clang -c -emit-llvm source.c -o bytecode.bc
+clang -c -emit-llvm source.c -o bitecode.bc
 ```

-If the program is split into more programs (exactly one of them must contain main), you must compile all of them separately (as above) and then link the bytecodes using llvm-link:
+If the program is split into more source files (exactly one of them must contain main), you must compile all of them separately (as above) and then link the bitcodes together using `llvm-link`:

 ```
-llvm-link bytecode1.bc bytecode2.bc ... -o bytecode.bc
+llvm-link bitecode1.bc bitecode2.bc ... -o bitecode.bc
 ```

 Now you're ready to slice the program:

 ```
-./llvm-slicer -c slicing_criterion bytecode.bc
+./llvm-slicer -c slicing_criterion bitecode.bc
 ```

 The `slicing_criterion` is a call-site of some function or `ret` to slice with respect to the return value of the main function.
+You can provide a comma-separated list of slicing criterions, e.g.: `-c crit1,crit2,crit3`

 To export the dependence graph to .dot file, use `-dump-dg` switch with `llvm-slicer` or a stand-alone tool `llvm-dg-dump`:

 ```
-./llvm-dg-dump bytecode.bc > file.dot
+./llvm-dg-dump bitecode.bc > file.dot
 ```

-You can highligh nodes from dependence graph that will be in the slice using `-mark` switch:
+You can highligh nodes from the dependence graph that will be in the slice using `-mark` switch:

 ```
-./llvm-dg-dump -mark slicing_criterion bytecode.bc > file.dot
+./llvm-dg-dump -mark slicing_criterion bitecode.bc > file.dot
 ```
-When using `-dump-dg` with `llvm-slicer`, the nodes whould be already highlighted.
+When using `-dump-dg` with `llvm-slicer`, the nodes should be already highlighted.
 Also a .dot file with the sliced dependence graph is generated (similar behviour can be achieved with `llvm-dg-dump` using the `-slice` switch).

-In the `tools/` directory, there are few scripts for convenient manipulation with the sliced bytecode.
+In the `tools/` directory, there are few scripts for convenient manipulation with sliced bitecode.
 First is a `sliced-diff.sh`.
 This script takes file and shows differences after slicing.
 It uses `meld` or `kompare` or just `diff` program to display the results (the first that is available on the system, in this order)